Know What’s Covered and Where to Go

 - Tier 3 – non-preferred brand drugs and some more costly brand and generic drugs.

-You can contact WellDyne, the Trust Office, or look on the Trust’s website to see a Formulary listing and which tier your prescription is in.
+You can contact WellDyne, the Trust Office, or download a Formulary listing and which tier your prescription is in.

 The program features a custom network of pharmacies consisting of employers who participate in the Trust which includes pharmacies at many Kaiser clinic facilities.
 In addition, there is the WellDyne pharmacy network.
 You can use any pharmacy – the choice is yours each time you fill a prescription.
 Pharmacies in the custom network and the WellDyne network provide discounted prescriptions to the Plan.
 However, to receive the most cost-effective copayments, always use the custom network and mail order pharmacy as described below.

 - Trust custom network.
 When you use a Trust custom network pharmacy including participating Kaiser clinic locations, simply take your prescription and your Trust ID card to the pharmacy and pay the appropriate copay.

 Be sure to show your Trust ID card when you fill a prescription.
 If you do not identify yourself as a Plan participant, the Trust will not receive the discount.
 If you fill a prescription at a custom network pharmacy but do not show your ID card, you will pay an additional processing fee of $10 for generic and $20 for brand drug prescriptions for each 30-day supply.

 - WellDyne network.
 If you fill your prescription at a WellDyne pharmacy that is not in the Trust custom network, you pay the full cost at the time of purchase, then file a claim with the Trust Office and wait for reimbursement.